warricksothr/concourse-rclone-resource/README.md

   * `link`: Optional.
 Create a link to the resource if possible.
 Default `false`
   * `linkFilter`: Optional.
 A find filter on the source directory for files to generate links to.
 Default `-maxdepth 1 -type f`
   * `allowFailure`: Optional.
 Allow this destination to fail without failing the job.
 Default `false`
+  * `sleep`: Optional.
+Sleep for this number of seconds after each Rclone command.
+Default `null`
 * `linkDestination`: Optional.
 Rclone location to store the generated link data.
 * `linkDestinationSubDir`: Optional.
 A file that includes additional path information to be appened to the end of the linkDestination.